...Loading

 How to speed up the innovation process

-Let me give an example.
+Let me give you an example.

-Happy customers
+Our customers

 C